Introduction to Modeling Propagation Loss in an Urban Environment

 • Urban Propagation Extension (UProp)

-You need to compute diffraction losses in an urban environment and apply them to a link budget.
+Engineers and operators need to compute diffraction losses in an urban environment and apply them to a link budget.
 Luckily, urban propagation determines the impact of buildings, terrain, and ground reflections on your communications.
-You want to assess the effects of urban propagation to plan for link outages and asset redundancy.
-You are interested in how hand-held communication devices will be affected by buildings and structures.
-You need to analyze communications from a central location in a city to determine carrier to noise ratio throughout the city.
+They want to assess the effects of urban propagation to plan for link outages and asset redundancy.
+They are interested in how hand-held communication devices will be affected by buildings and structures.
+They need to analyze communications from a central location in a city to determine carrier-to-noise ratio throughout the city.

 Solution

-You will use a combination of STK, STK Communications capability, STK Coverage capability, and the Urban Propagation Wireless InSite Model to create communications coverage in an urban test zone looking for dead zones throughout the city.
+Use a combination of STK Pro, the Communications and Coverage capabilities, and the Urban Propagation Extension (UProp)’s Urban Propagation Wireless InSite model to create communications coverage in an urban test zone looking for dead zones throughout the city.

 What you will learn